charlottebreckenridge/105-Unit3-Breckenridge/README.md

 # Public Health Data Repository Exploration
-This is a publicly accesible instructional manual on a national public health data repository.
+This is a publicly accesible instructional manual on a collection of national public health data.
 By exploring the following files, anyone can learn how to reproduce datasets for future scientific analysis of national health statistics.
 This was produced by a research assistant at Society for Science, 501 non-profit organization dedicated to the promotion of science through education programs and publications.

 The Several files contained below include the following: